 2. Should I count the toothpicks to get the bill?
 Again, no, your server will count what you have, don’t worry and simply enjoy!

 How to really experience what pintxos are and mean for Spaniard?
 No better way than going on a culinary adventure in the Basque Country and experience the taste of traditional pintxos!
 We will guide you on what to order and on the best places to go.
 And of course, no trip to San Sebastian would be complete without exploring the local wines.
-From crisp and dry white wines (txakoli) to bold and robust reds (rioja), pair your pintxos trail with a selection of local wines for a truly unique experience!
+From crisp and dry txakoli white wine to bold and robust reds (rioja), pair your pintxos trail with a selection of local wines for a truly unique experience!
 Seek out the advice of our team at each restaurant and follow their recommendations on the perfect pairing.

 - 10 Surprising Facts about the Basque Country